-There are many days through the year set aside for the great flower shows and gardening festivals, like Chelsea, Chatsworth, Malvern, Tangshan and even our own Bloom, and these in essence, where they are not business driven extravaganzas are celebrations of the flora world itself.
-But there is no one day singularly devoted to recognizing, celebrating and endorsing all those amateur botanists and urban farmers, all those groundsmen, greenskeepers and landscapers, all the nurserymen and seedswomen, professional horticulturalists and suburban gardeners, all the rooftop and balcony constrained potterer-abouters and window-sill cultivators, and all the community gardeners, con-acre smallholders and lifelong allotmenteers who continually work at greening our world.
+There are many days throughout each year set aside for the great flower shows and gardening festivals, like Chelsea, Chatsworth, Malvern, Tangshan and even our own Bloom, and these in essence, where they are not business driven extravaganzas are celebrations of the flora world itself.
+But there is no one day singularly devoted to recognizing, celebrating and endorsing all those amateur botanists and urban farmers, all those groundsmen, greenskeepers and landscapers, the nurserymen, seedswomen, professional horticulturalists and suburban gardeners, all the rooftop and balcony constrained potterer-abouters, the window-sill cultivators, and all the community gardeners, con-acre smallholders and lifelong allotmenteers who work tirelessly at greening our world.

 And so I now propose that what we need to do is set aside one day in the year to celebrate the effort of all those who garden!
 To celebrate the gardeners in their gardens, whatever form their gardens may take.
 And I propose that we should acknowledge this effort right here at the start of things, at the beginning of the gardening year (OK, so I know I’m scripting from a northern hemisphere perspective but we’ll have to start somewhere).
 And I can think of no better time to have such a celebration than right here in the midst of all that March mayhem whilst every gardener is busy getting his and her hands soiled and abstractedly lost in the actual dirty business of gardening.

-It should be designated International Greenfingers Day by way of acknowledging all those fantastic and differing classifications of sowers and growers outlined above.
-And once the seed is sown careful nurturing should bring it to fruition.
-It will take many years, but as gardeners we are familiar with this process.
+It shall be designated International Greenfingers Day by way of acknowledging all those fantastic and differing classifications of sowers and growers outlined above.
+And once this seed is sown careful nurturing should bring it to fruition.
+It will take many years, but as gardeners we are familiar with the waiting process.

 Looking to March’s packed agenda, and with consideration given to all things meteorological and astronomical including a nod to the hurdles and the wearing of the green and conscious to leave a little wriggle room for the Twins to settle their score with the Ram, I propose that International Greenfingers Day be celebrated on the 33rd day of March, aka 2nd April.

 And so it should be, a new day of Celebration is dawned; International Greenfingers Day will be celebrated for the very first time on Saturday 2nd April 2016: and I propose it be celebrated on the 1st Saturday of April each year thence, save whence that day falls on the the Fool’s errand 1st April, when it should then be celebrated on the second Saturday of April: nothing like a moveable feast to work up an appetite.